Common GRBL/GCode Setups

 Center Origin Machines¶

 Some systems have their origin in the center of the workspace.
-After homing your machine, enter this command in the console and hit enter:
+To confirm that this is the case, after homing your machine enter

 Machines without homing sensors / limit switches¶

 If your machine does not have homing switches (also called limit switches) you will need to home it manually if you want to use Absolute Coords or User Origin modes.
-You can do this in a couple ways:
+There are two ways to do this:

 - With the machine off, manually move the laser head to the origin position (usually front-left), then power up the machine.
 Until you tell it otherwise, the power-on location of the controller is treated as the zero position.